code-charity/youtube/README.md

 <h1 align="center">«Improve YouTube!»</h1>

->      🔔 We are focused on bugs & UX now.
-So many wishes for New Features might have to wait.
+> <code> 🔔 We are focused on bugs & UX now.
+So many wishes for New Features might have to wait. </code>
->      Please keep them up

 <p align="center">
 	<a href="https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd">